MostafaEsmail98/islamy_app/README.md

 ## Features
 - 📚 Full Quran text with all Surahs and Ayahs.
 - 🌐 Localization support for **Arabic** and **English**.
+- 💾 **SharedPreferences** to store user preferences such as last read verse and language settings.

 ## Architecture
 This app follows the **MVVM** architecture, ensuring a clear separation between: